Twarner491/learnedSpectrum/README.md

    - Verify dataset structure
    - Check preprocessing logs in `data/processed/logs/`
    - Ensure sufficient disk space

+**Copyright © 2024 Teddy Warner**
+> This work may be reproduced, modified, distributed, performed, and displayed for any purpose,
+> but must acknowledge Teddy Warner.
+Copyright is retained and must be preserved.
+> The work is provided as is; no warranty is provided, and users accept all liability.

 ---
 - [Watch this repo](https://github.com/Twarner491/learnedSpectrum/subscription)